Updated June 3, 2021. The article was updated to correct minor grammatical errors, with technical details added by Aenia

 What is the value of a letter of recommendation?

 Let’s face it – anybody can write a personal statement.
 Because what more do people love than to talk about themselves?
 Just give them the prompt and a word count, and they can fill pages.
 Anybody can spin tales about why they need medicine in their life, and why medicine needs them.
 This is what makes letters of recommendation so valuable – somebody else fully believes in your capabilities as a future healthcare provider.
 To such an extent that they are willing to write an essay about your qualities and talents, in an attempt to convince an entire admission committee.

 When applying, you have to keep in mind that other applicants have high GPAs, MCATs, and an extensive resume of extracurricular activities, including research and community service.
-Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that separates you from all the other applicants.
+Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that distinguishes you from all the other applicants.

 When should I start thinking about letters of recommendation?

 As early as possible!
-You should be thinking of every professor and faculty mentor you work under as a potential letter writer.
-Especially if you are thinking about applying straight into medical school during your senior year, this means you only have 3 years to get your letter package together.
+I advise doing your research about the letter requirements of each medical school that you may end up applying to and to make an excel document or to write down which letters each school requires.
+This will help you determine who to consider as a potential letter writer.
+Especially if you are thinking about applying to medical school during your senior year, this means you only have three years to get your letter package together.
 Waiting until a couple of months before you apply to get your letters in order is a recipe for disaster.